 Which Is The Best Oil for Oil Pulling?

 Traditionally, sesame oil is used for this purpose.
-But coconut oil, olive oil and sunflower oil are some of the other best oils for oil pulling used popularly.
+But coconut oil, olive oil and sunflower oil are some of the other oils popularly used for oil pulling.
 As each of those oils has its own set of merits, it boils down to availability and personal preference.
 So, you can try each one out and opt for the one that suits you the best.

 Note: It is essential to use food-grade, possibly organic and cold-pressed oils without any additives such as preservatives to reap the maximum benefit.